shibly07/toronto-crime/README.md

 # Toronto Crime

-Toronto crime is a website that shows major crime reported in 2014 (work in progress to show data till present).
+Toronto Crime is a website that shows major crimes reported in 2014 (work in progress to show data till present).

 ## Screen Shot